 Leica M9 vs Panasonic GH2

 The Leica M9 and the Panasonic Lumix DMC-GH2 are two enthusiast cameras that were revealed to the public, respectively, in September 2009 and September 2010.
-The M9 is a fixed lens compact, while the GH2 is a rangefinder-style mirrorless.
+The M9 is a rangefinder-focusing mirrorless, while the GH2 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M9) and a Four Thirds (GH2) sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Panasonic provides 15.9 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.